Updated 5th March 2020

-The Bermuda Health Strategy sets out the Ministry of Health and Seniors’ vision for reform of the Island’s entire health system.
+The Bermuda Health Strategy 2014 – 2019 is based on the National Health Plan 2011, and sets out the Government’s vision to reform the Island’s health system.

 - Increase access to basic health insurance

 - Encourage and expand the use of outpatient facilities

 - Ensure health coverage contributions become affordable, to increase access to healthcare

 - Develop mechanisms to pay healthcare providers to contain costs and improve health outcomes

 - Implement strategies to meet the long-term healthcare needs of seniors and persons with physical, cognitive or mental disabilities

 - Ensure clinical care meets best practice models